Virginia's 71st House of Delegates district

-Virginia's 71st House of Delegates district elects one of the 100 members of the Virginia House of Delegates, which is the lower house of the state's bicameral legislature.The 71st district is primarily located in James City County, Williamsburg, York County, and New Kent County.
+Virginia's 71st House of Delegates district elects one of the 100 members of the Virginia House of Delegates, which is the lower house of the state's bicameral legislature.

+The 71st district is composed of the City of Williamsburg and parts of the counties of James City and New Kent.

-Currently, the 71st district is represented by Republican Amanda Batten, who was relocated after redistricting in 2024.
-Prior to Batten, the district had been represented by Democrat Jeff Bourne since 2017.
+Currently, the 71st district is represented by Democrat Jessica Anderson, who defeated incumbent Republican Amanda Batten in 2025.